Happy birthday to Klaus-Peter Thaler, who was born on May 14, 1949.

-Apart from a slew of victories in cyclocross events, as well as a number of lesser-known road races in and around Germany, Thaler’s break-out year came in 1977, when he finished third in the Vuelta a Espana, while also capturing the Combined Classification Jersey for points he earned in both the flat and mountain stages.
+Apart from a slew of victories in cyclocross events, along with a number of lesser-known road races in and around Germany, Thaler’s break-out year came in 1977, when he finished third in the Vuelta a Espana, while also capturing the Combined Classification Jersey for points he earned in both the flat and mountain stages.

-The next year, Thaler raced his first Tour de France, winning stage 3 and claiming the leader’s yellow jersey for two days after his team won the team time trial.
+The next year, Thaler raced his first Tour de France, winning stage 3 and capturing the coveted maillot jaune (yellow jersey) for two days after his team won the time trial event.

 Other victories followed for Thaler in 1979, such as the Coco Cola Trophy race in Germany and a stage in the Critérium du Dauphiné Libéré, along with various and sundry cyclocross wins across Europe.